Generalized Permutation Framework for Testing Model Variable Significance: Introduction

-In this paper, we present a novel generalized permutation framework (GPF) that overcomes these problems with three main contributions.
-First, the GPF allows one to construct the null distribution for the contribution of any feature in a supervised model for any metric of interest.
-Second, the GPF can also construct the null distribution of the interaction of a feature with the other features.
+In this paper, we present a novel generalized permutation framework (GPF) that provides traditional statistical measures such p-values and confidence intervals for explanatory variables in non-linear models.
+Our three main contributions are: First, the GPF allows one to construct the null distribution for the contribution of any feature in a supervised model for any metric of interest.
+Second, the GPF makes no distributional nor conditional assumptions about the explanatory variables or target variable.
 Third, the GPF can overcome co-linearity problems in high dimensional datasets by applying permutations to subsamples of the variables.
-The GPF was first demonstrated on the IRIS flower dataset.
-Then it was applied to a real-world RNA expression dataset, which suffers from the curse of dimensionality, where it was able to discover the genes that make significant contributions in classifying brain regions.
+The GPF was first demonstrated and compared to state-of-the-art models on synthetic datasets.
+Then it was applied to a real-world RNA expression dataset, which suffer from the curse of dimensionality, where it was able to discover the genes that make significant contributions in classifying brain regions.

-\section{Review of Related Work}
+\section{Review of related work}